 - Failing to diagnose distress and respond appropriately;

 - Improper use of anesthetics, including giving the wrong dosage; and

 - Inadequate monitoring of mother or child after delivery.

 Each situation is different and must be analyzed on its own facts, so it is critical that you reach out to a birth injury lawyer right away.

 Speak with a Birth Injury Lawyer in Fort Lauderdale

 If you or your baby has suffered an injury, a medical mistake might be to blame.
 To find out more about your baby’s condition, you should consult with a skilled Fort Lauderdale birth injury lawyer today.
-At the Leifer Law Firm, our team has helped countless families uncover what happened in the delivery room.
+At Leifer & Ramirez, our team has helped countless families uncover what happened in the delivery room.
 We can consult with experts who analyze the decisions made during delivery and pinpoint whether your obstetrician made a tragic mistake.

 To schedule your free consultation, please contact us today.